mikecann/mikecann.co.uk/public/posts/demoscene-numb-res-by-fairlight-cncd-2011-1/post.md

   - epic
   - fairlight
   - music
-title: '[Demoscene] Numb Res by Fairlight & CNCD 2011.1'
+title: "[Demoscene] Numb Res by Fairlight & CNCD 2011.1"
 ---

 This weekend was [The Gathering](https://www.demoparty.net/the-gathering-2011/), a massive gathering of nerds and gamers in Norway.
 What started out as a humble [demoscene](https://demoscene.org) party has blossomed into a 5 day gathering of some of the best gamers and scene groups around.